simon8800/DA-NOTES/javascript/notes.md

 # NOTES FOR JAVASCRIPT

-A lot of these notes were found by doing [freecodecamp](https://www.freecodecamp.org/) and reading [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS).
+A lot of these notes were found by doing [freecodecamp](https://www.freecodecamp.org/) and reading [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) and [Anthony Alicea's Udemy Course](https://www.udemy.com/user/anthonypalicea/).

 ## -----------DECLARING WITH VAR-----------